mjordan/lockssdm/contentdm/README.txt

     '/baz' => 'Collection Baz',
   );

-Once you have changed the configuration values, upload config.txt to your plugin directory.
+Once you have changed the configuration values, upload config.php to your plugin directory.